The Power of Public Spaces. A Reflection to Process Trauma.

 A Question

 In 2016 I asked myself this question.
 At the time I was in Sweden studying a course in software engineering and management.
 By 2018 I was preparing to leave Istanbul and meet an old friend in Tehran.
-A couple months before while living in Eskisehir, Turkey I’d was shot in the head.
-A hooded man followed me and assaulted me shooting me in the head and slashing me with a glass beer bottle.
+A couple months before while living in Eskisehir, Turkey, I was shot in the head.
+A hooded man followed at me in night, shot me in the head, and slashed my forehead breaking a beer bottle over it.
+It was a violent assault.

 There wasn’t any reason for someone to attack me.
-The attack happened when I was walking beside a canal dark canal at night in Eskisehir, Turkey.
-In my eyes it was an opportunistic assault.
-The gun was fired point blank into my head but didn’t kill me.
+The attack happened when I was walking beside a dark canal at night in Eskisehir, Turkey.
+I noticed the man, dismissed the potential danger as an illusion of fear and put my hands on a tree beside the canal to calm myself.
+He followed behind me and by the time I turned he’d fired point at my forehead.
+But he didn’t kill me.
 The bullet directed downwards and lodged itself in my jaw so I survived.
 The event changed me.
 It changed my reason for science.
-I started with the question ‘how could I heal after trauma?’.
-I began applying my human behavioural neuroscience and molecular cell biology knowledge.
+I started with the question “How can I heal after this trauma?”.
+It was a chance to start applying my scientific knowledge for a real purpose.

 On the bus to Tehran I felt excited at my friend’s suggestion to ride bicycles from Hamedan to Shiraz.
 The memory of the shooting and leaving a situationship motivated me to start the journey.
 My physical body was more healed but mentally there was still a lot I needed to unravel.
 I decided to approach the journey with my curiosity for science and intention to heal.